rust-lang/rfcs/text/0000-cargo-script.md

 - e.g. using a central `CARGO_TARGET_DIR`
 - e.g. locking to similar dependencies across scripts for reusing more of the cache in `CARGO_TARGET_DIR``

+How the default `RUST_BACKTRACE` setting affects the use cases for single-file packages if working around it is worth it?

 Whether single-file packages should be run within the environment (`.cargo/config.toml`, `rust-toolchain.toml`) of the current working directory (like `cargo run`) or a fixed